How to Deal with Aggressive Dementia Behaviors: 14 Tips

 Pain and physical discomfort can trigger aggressive behavior in someone with dementia.

-Many older adults with dementia aren’t able to clearly communicate when something is bothering them.
+Many older adults with dementia aren’t able to communicate when something is bothering them.
 Instead, being in pain or discomfort could cause them to act out.

 Check to see if they need pain medication for existing conditions like arthritis or gout, if their seat is comfortable, or if they need to use the toilet.